SebastianToporsch/Project-Testing-Frameworks/README.md

 To run the REST-API you need a running MySQL installation.

-At first copy the [.env.exmaple](./config/.env.example) file and rename it to ".env".
+At first copy the [.env.exmaple](./config/.env.example) file and rename the copy to ".env".
 Then enter the name for the database etc. that you want to use for the project.
 Don't  forget to enter the password for your MySQL if you use one.

 If you are satisfied with the parameters/information you have entered then run the following command in your terminal/cmd: